Joupow/The-Prompt/README.md

 ---

-👋 Welcome to my little side quest.
+👋 Welcome to my little side quest project.

 It started as a simple prompt to help me learn coding and automation.